marufk21/Ecommerce-App/README.md

 4. Start the development server: `npm start`

 ## Features
-Homepage: Interactive UI with carousels and products cards that engage users.
+Homepage: Designed interactive UI with carousels and products cards that engage users.

-Filtering options: Users can filter their search results by product category, color, and price range.
+ProductsPage: Designed Sidebar that allows users to filter search results by categories, colors, and price ranges for convenient browsing.

-Product pages: Each product page includes information such as the product's functionality, images, descriptions, reviews, and availability.
+SingleProductPage: Each product page includes information such as the product's functionality, images, descriptions, reviews, and availability.

 Cart page: The cart page displays the items in the user's cart, including their respective images, prices, and quantity.
 The subtotal and shipping fee are also displayed.
 Users can remove items or clear the entire cart if needed.